 Course champion - Dr. Susan Marshall

 Complex numbers and plane, functions, derivatives, line integrals, Cauchy integral theorem.
 Cauchy's formula, series, and applications.
-Prerequisite: Mathematics 225, and either Mathematics 314 or 317, passed with a grade of "C-" or higher.
+Prerequisite: MA 225 and either MA 314 or MA 317 or MA 318 or MA 407, both passed with a grade of "C-" or higher.

 Course champion - Dr. Joseph Coyle

 Metric spaces, real number system, limits, functions, continuity, differentiation and integration, and counter-examples.
-Prerequisites: Mathematics 225, and either Mathematics 314 or 317, passed with a grade of "C-" or higher, and successful completion of the writing proficiency requirement.
+Prerequisites: MA 225 and either MA 314 or MA 317 or MA 318 or MA 407, all passed with a grade of "C-" or higher; and EN 101 or EN 102 or permission of the instructor.

 Course champion - Dr. Betty Liu

 Introduction to mathematical modeling, which is a process in which a real-world situation is studied, simplified, and abstracted to the point that mathematical tools can be applied to gain understanding.
 Introduction to the process, first via a text and mini-projects, then in teams investigating problems from local industries or organizations.
-Prerequisites: Junior or Senior standing; Mathematics 211, 221, and 319, passed with a grade of "C-" or higher.
-Successful completion of this course satisfies the experiential education requirement.
+Prerequisites: Junior or Senior standing; MA 220, MA 221, and MA 311, all passed with a grade of "C-" or higher, and EN 101 and EN 102 or permission of the instructor.

 Provides a working knowledge of multivariate regression and ANOVA methods balanced with the theory underlying these techniques.
 Intended for students considering a career in statistics, including but not limited to biostatistics, financial mathematics, and theoretical statistics.
-Topics include: an introduction to experimental design, power, and effect size calculations, data screening and transformation to meet assumption sof the analyses, multivariate regression, multinomial logistic regression, multivariate survival analysis, ANOVA/ANCOVA/MANOVA/MANCOVA, and time permitting, an introduction to time-series analysis.
-Extensive use is made of real-world case data from business/finance, health/biology, and educaiton/psychology.
-Prerequisite: Mathematics 320.
+Topics include: an introduction to experimental design, power, and effect size calculations, data screening and transformation to meet assumptions of the analyses, multivariate regression, multinomial logistic regression, multivariate survival analysis, ANOVA/ANCOVA/MANOVA/MANCOVA, and time permitting, an introduction to time-series analysis.
+Extensive use is made of real-world case data from business/finance, health/biology, and education/psychology.
+Prerequisite: MA 116 or MA 118 or MA 126, passed with a grade of "C-" or higher, and either MA 15, MA 220 or BE 251, passed with a grade of "c-" or higher.

-Provides students with skills in advanced multivariate analysis and its applications.
+This advanced statistics course provides students with skills in advanced multivariate analysis and its applications.
 Students will learn the material through projects using data from business, finance, and biology.
 Topics include MANOVA, discriminant analysis, cluster analysis, multidimensional scaling, and factor analysis.
 Topics may also include conjoint analysis, canonical correlation, and structural equation modeling.
-Prerequisite: Mathematics 421, passed with a grade of C- or higher.
+Prerequisite: MA 116 or MA 118 or MA 126, passed with a grade of C- or higher, and MA 151 or MA 220 or BE 251, passed with a grade of "c-" or higher.